cerdmann/spring-boot-lab/README.md

 * Spring Actuator (Lab 1)
 * Learn how to deploy an app to Pivotal Cloud Foundry (Lab 2)
 * Setup a continuous delivery pipeline to build your app (Lab 3)
+* Continuously delivery your app to Pivotal Cloud Foundry (Lab 4)

 ## Contents